MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

     >If you are prompted to install modules from an untrusted repository, type **Y** and press **Enter**.
     >

-### Install MSOnline PowerShell module
+### Install the MSOnline PowerShell module

 To install the MSOnline PowerShell module, follow these steps:

 1. Run the **Windows PowerShell** app with elevated privileges (run as administrator).
-2. To allow PowerShell to run signed scripts, run the following command and press **Enter**:
+2. To allow PowerShell to run signed scripts, run the following command:

     ```powershell
     Set-ExecutionPolicy RemoteSigned
     ```

-3. To install the MSOnline module, run the following command and press **Enter**:
+3. To install the MSOnline module, run the following command:

     ```powershell
     Install-Module -Name MSOnline -Verbose